-The most important canals
+The most important canals of Amsterdam

 The term grachtengordel, canal belt, has been used for nearly a hundred years to refer to the fan-shaped area enclosing the old centre of Amsterdam.
 However, it is often employed to describe the most imposing parts of the district: Herengracht, Keizersgracht, and Prinsengracht, on the west side of the Amstel.